St. Louis, MO

 Medtronic alerted its customers with an Urgent Medical Device Recall Notice regarding the affected Pipeline Flex Devices.
 Affected devices include any product manufactured between October 22, 2019, to February 1, 2020, and any devices distributed from November 6, 2019, to February 8, 2020.
 The recall included the following instructions:

-Medtronic advised customers with questions to contact Medtronic Quality Assurance at 1-800-633-8766 or at email@example.com.
+Medtronic advised customers with questions to contact Medtronic Quality Assurance at 1-800-633-8766 or email@example.com.

 Consumers and healthcare professionals can report “adverse reactions of quality” problems to Medwatch: the FDA Safety Information and Adverse Event Reporting Program by mail, FAX, or online form.

 If you or a loved one suffered from a Medtronic Pipeline Flex Embolization injury or death, you don’t have to fight alone.
-It is likely you are eligible for product liability or defective product lawsuit.
+You are likely eligible for product liability or defective product lawsuit.
 It’s important to take the proper steps in filing your Pipeline Flex Embolization Device Lawsuit.

 The first of, and one of the most important, steps you should take is mitigating your injuries.
 This involves seeking immediate medical care, diagnosis, and treatment.
 Mitigation is important for your health and the strength of your case.